britram/rains-prototype/draft-trammell-rains-protocol.md

 designed as a prototype to facilitate conversation about the evolution or replacement of the Domain Name System protocol.
 It attempts to answer the
-question: "how would we design DNS knowing what we do now," on the background of the properties of an ideal naming service described in
+question: "how would we design DNS knowing what we do now," on the background of a set of properties of an idealized Internet naming service.
-{{I-D.trammell-inip-pins}}.

 --- middle